kwebio/kweb-core/docs/src/intro.md

 ## How does it work?

-Kweb is a self-contained Kotlin library that can be added easily to new or existing projects.
-When Kweb receives a HTTP request it responds with the initial HTML page, and some JavaScript that connects back to the web server via a WebSocket.
-The page then waits and listens for instructions from the server, while notifying the server of relevant browser events.
+Kweb is a remote interface to the web browser's DOM.
+You can create and manipulate DOM elements, and listen for and handle DOM events.

+Kweb has a state system that lets you [easily](state.md) bind values in your realtime database to DOM elements.
+This way, the elements are automatically updated when the database changes.

-A common concern about this approach is that the user interface might feel sluggish if it is server driven.
-Kweb solves this problem by [preloading](https://docs.kweb.io/en/latest/events.html#immediate-events) instructions to the browser to be executed immediately on browser events without a server round-trip.
+A common concern about this approach is that the user interface might feel sluggish if it is server-driven.
+Kweb solves this problem by [preloading](https://docs.kweb.io/en/latest/events.html#immediate-events) instructions to the browser.
+This way, the instructions are executed immediately on browser events without a server round-trip.

-Kweb is built on the excellent [Ktor](https://ktor.io/) framework, which handles HTTP, HTTPS, and WebSocket transport.
-You don't need to know Ktor to use Kweb, but if you've already got a Ktor app you can [embed Kweb as a Feature](https://github.com/kwebio/kweb-demos/blob/master/ktorFeature/src/FeatureApp.kt).
+Kweb is built on the [Ktor](https://ktor.io/) framework, which handles HTTP, HTTPS, and WebSocket transport.
+You don't need to know Ktor to use Kweb, but if you've already got a Ktor app you can [embed Kweb as a feature](https://github.com/kwebio/kweb-demos/blob/master/ktorFeature/src/FeatureApp.kt).

 ## Features